john-baxter/oystercard/README.md

 ```
 warning: already initialized constant
 ```
-try to figure this out. it seems to not like the existance of ther constant while rspec does not like the multiple uses of the constant in the various string interpolations.
+try to figure this out. it seems to not like the existance of the constant while rspec does not like the multiple uses of the constant in the various string interpolations.

 .touch_out done.

+## Wednesday 26th Feb working with Karla
 ### Step 9
 #### User story
 ```